Asia shares gain, trading closed in Korea, China for holiday

 The Fed seems to have license to act aggressively, with inflation at its highest level in nearly 40 years and the job market looking strong.

-In energy trading, benchmark U.S. crude added 20 cents to $88.35 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude added 15 cents to $88.30 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained $1.33 to $88.15 per barrel on Monday.
-Brent crude, the international standard, rose 22 cents to $89.48 per barrel.
+Brent crude, the international standard, rose $1.18 to $91.21 per barrel.

 AP Business Writers Stan Choe and Alex Veiga contributed.